LAStools/LAStools/bin/lasgrid_README.md

 a raster.
 The most important parameter '-step n' specifies the n x n area that of LiDAR points that are gridded on one raster (or pixel).
 The output is either in BIL, ASC, IMG, TIF, PNG, JPG, XYZ, CSV, or DTM format.
+Optional it is possible to write a LAZ file with arguments "-olaz" or "-o file.laz".
 The tool can raster '-elevation' or '-intensity' of each point and can compute the '-lowest' or the '-highest', the '-average', or the standard deviation '-stddev', as well as the '-range'.

 Other gridding options are '-scan_angle_abs', '-scan_angle',
 '-point_density', '-point_density_16bit', '-point_density_32bit',